 - Stephen King:

-- In an interview on the DVD of The Mist, he said that he liked the movie's ending better than that of the original story, and wished he'd thought of it himself.
+- In an interview on the DVD of The Mist, he said that he liked the movie's bleaker ending better than that of the original story, and wished he'd thought of it himself.
 In fact, when he first saw the new ending that Frank Darabont came up with, he personally intervened to get the studio to approve it; they wanted to remain faithful to the more hopeful ending of King's original story.

 - He feels the same way about the original 1976 adaptation of Carrie, to the point where it's the chief reason why he doesn't like the sequel or either of the remakes — he feels that they do a disservice not to his book, but to Brian De Palma's film.

-- Mark Millar has said that the Kick-Ass movie is superior to the comic book.
+- He has said that the Kick-Ass movie is superior to the comic book.
 He had originally devised the comic story as a movie pitch.

 - Umberto Eco thinks that William Weaver's English translations of his novels are better than the originals.

 - George R.R.
-Martin doesn't prefer Game of Thrones to his series of books that they are based off of, but he has gone on record that there are slight differences he wished he had thought of, for example, he stated he considers the show version of Shae a much better character than his book version.
+Martin hasn't stated that he prefers Game of Thrones to his series of books it is based on, but he has gone on record that there are slight differences he wished he had thought of, for example, he stated he considers the show version of Shae a much better character than his book version.
 In addition, he's apparently said that he might move some of the TV-only characters over to later books, citing Natalia Tena's performance of Osha as being more interesting than how he had written it.

-- Small example, but after Joe Cocker's version of "With a Little Help from My Friends" after Joe Cocker's version changed the line "what would you think if I sang out of tune" to "what would you do if I sang out of tune", even Ringo Starr started using the modified lyrics.
+- Ringo Starr started using the modified lyrics of "With a Little Help from My Friends" after Joe Cocker's version changed the line "what would you think if I sang out of tune" to "what would you do if I sang out of tune".